 Species vs. tree-level classification as emergent

-The first definition used for classifying emergent stems was based on the distribution of DBH, defined as 100 cm DBH, being the 99th percentile of all canopy trees (stems ≥ 10 cm DBH; Fig. 2).
+The first definition used for classifying emergent stems was based on the distribution of DBH, defined as the 99th percentile of all canopy trees (stems ≥ 10 cm DBH; Fig. 2).
 Species were classified as emergent if any individual within the entire sample of trees across all plots was ≥ X cm DBH (the DBH 99th percentile), based on their observed potential to become emergent.
 The second definition was similarly based on a percentile of a distribution, although the definition was determined based on tree height rather than diameter measurements.
 We used LiDAR top-of-canopy height data for the Danum 50-ha plot to quantify height percentiles for the second definition, and estimated height from DBH measurements across all sites for comparison using the Southeast Asia regional height-diameter allometry described in Feldpausch et al. (2011).
 Using the LiDAR data, we hand delineated all visible tree crowns in DNM50.
 The mean height was then estimated, and the 90th percentile of the distribution of the crown-level mean height (57 m high) was used to identify the threshold for defining crowns as emergent or non-emergent.
 The cut-off of 57 m was identified and then applied across all sites using the estimated height of the forest inventory plot data.
 Thus, for definitions one and two, a species was classified as emergent if at least one stem for a given species was ≥100 cm DBH or ≥57 m height respectively.

 The third definition was based on the relative height of a tree compared to its neighbors.
 Definition three leveraged the LiDAR data and was thus only possible to derive at DNM50.
 We first masked the LiDAR TCH data to only include the tallest pixels, equivalent to the mean canopy height plus 1.5 standard deviation (> 56.96 m; Davies et al. 2017).
 To select crowns that were taller than their neighbors, we calculated the local maxima across DNM50, defined as the tallest pixel within a circular neighborhood of 25 m (Alexander et al. 2018).
 All hand-delineated crowns that contained a local maximum were defined as emergent crowns.